Select Arrow Right icon Aging 101

 The connection between inflammaging and cellular senescence

 As mentioned, senescent cells are alive, only they’re no longer replicating and dividing.
-The Haylick limit, named for scientist Leonard Haylick, suggests that a cell can replicate and divide about 50 times before becoming senescent.
-However, cellular stress can cause a cell to enter senescence before the Haylick limit is reached.
+The Hayflick limit, named for scientist Leonard Hayflick, suggests that a cell can replicate and divide about 50 times before becoming senescent.
+However, cellular stress can cause a cell to enter senescence before the Hayflick limit is reached.

 Senescent cells essentially take up space—literally.
 Senescent cells are enlarged due to their continued growth without dividing.
 They continue to generate and eliminate waste.
 These cells secrete pro-inflammatory and proteolytic (those are enzymes that break down protein) factors, collectively known as the senescence-associated secretory phenotype (SASP), which can negatively influence nearby healthy cells and tissues.
 Think of a senescent cell like the one moldy strawberry in a pint of fresh strawberries.
 If you don’t remove it, the mold spreads to the rest of the healthy berries quickly.